r-lyeh-archived/oak/README.md

 oak
 ===
-- A simple and lightweight tree container.
-Written in C++11.
+- Oak is a lightweight tree container.
+Written in C++03.
-- Easy to use.
-Loosely modelled after `std::map<k,v>` interface with a few extras.
+- Oak is simple.
+Loosely modeled after `std::map<k,v>` interface with a few extras.
-- Tiny.
+- Oak is tiny.
 Header-only.
-- Cross platform.
+- Oak is cross-platform.
-- No dependencies.
+- Oak is stand-alone.
+No dependencies.
-- MIT licensed.
+- Oak is MIT licensed.

 ### Sample
 ```c++